-We were soon off as well, to look at Fort Fincastle atop Bennett’s Hill, the highest point on the island, although not as tall as the upper deck of our ship, close by in the harbor below.
+We were soon off as well, to look at Fort Fincastle atop Bennett’s Hill, the highest point in Nassau, Bahamas, although not as tall as the upper deck of our ship, close by in the harbor below.
 It was quite small as forts go, one of several built between 1697 and 1798 to serve as protection not only from pirates, but also from any expansionist efforts by Spain, France, or the government of colonial America.

-The Atlantic resort was actually the only thing to do in Nassau that we had planned for.
+The Atlantic resort is the star of Nassau, Bahamas.
+And actually the only thing to do in Nassau that we had planned for.
 We hadn’t brought any bathing suits and just wanted to walk back to Atlantis’s much ballyhooed pool area and see its beach, but as non-guests we weren’t allowed beyond the lobby.
 We were instead given directions to access the adjacent public beach down the road.